Incredible Before-and-After Home Exteriors to Inspire Your Next Renovation

 Before: Builder Bland

 The mix of brick and siding on this builder-grade home exterior didn't help it stand out.
 Because the house stood in a coveted family-friendly neighborhood, the homeowners were willing to tackle a substantial renovation.
+With a reworked roofline and new pathway, the remodeled exterior makes a much stronger first impression.

 After: Bright and Natural